SimoneBendazzoli93/PyMAIA/README.md

 ## Setup pre-commit

 [Pre-commit](https://pre-commit.com)
+* Generate a sample config with `pre-commit sample-config > .pre-commit-config.yaml`
 * Set the repos, and their corresponding hooks in `.pre-commit-config.yaml`
 * Run `pre-commit install`
 * `pre-commit run`